Artificial Intelligence in Radiology: highlights of ECR 2020

 Artificial Intelligence in Radiology

 Our focus during this year ECR panels was obviously Artificial Intelligence in radiology.
-“We have been implementing Machine Learning and Deep Learning solutions in the healthcare industry and developing software as a medical device for years, and although we have processes in place for achieving those goals, there must always be a place to learn more about best-practices, pitfalls and talk about struggles.
+“We have been implementing Machine Learning and Deep Learning solutions in the healthcare industry.
+Moreover, developing software as a medical device for years.
+Although we have processes in place for achieving those goals, there must always be a place to learn more about best-practices, pitfalls and talk about struggles.
 Our permanent development is necessary to deliver better products and solutions for our clients” – says Ewa Kieczka, Business Line Manager in our team.

 Our ECR 2020 Artificial Intelligence highlights

 The first panel about AI in Radiology during ECR 2020 The Summer Edition was a great introduction to deep learning and radiomics in the service of radiologist.
 All the speakers (Marleen de Bruijne, Ben Glocker, Nickolas Papanikolaou) agreed that Machine Learning experts and radiologists live in symbiosis rather than rivalry.
-They suggested procedures to follow in the development of AI in radiology, how to avoid frequent problems with bias and overfitting in the medical imaging data, and how to select between radiomics and Deep Leaarning.
-In his “causality matters” thesis, Ben Glocker presented how important causal relationships are in medical imaging data – does the image cause the prediction target or vice versa?
+They suggested procedures to follow in the development of AI in radiology.
+They were talking how to avoid frequent problems with bias and overfitting in the medical imaging data.
+Moreover, how to select between radiomics and Deep Leaarning.
+In his “causality matters” thesis, Ben Glocker presented how important causal relationships are in medical imaging data.
+Does the image cause the prediction target or vice versa?

 Contact us if you have any questions!